-See the pathology page for more information.
+See Pathology for more information.

 7. Other Explant Related Information:

-Using drains post-surgery is a surgeon preference, it seems most use drains but there are some that do not – in both cases ladies have healed well.
+Using drains post-surgery is a surgeon preference, it seems most use drains but there are some that do not – in both cases patients have healed well.
 Pros: drains are primarily used to collect excess fluid that may accumulate which can prevent seromas (pocket of fluid buildup), infection (fluid buildup can be a breeding ground for bacteria), hematoma (a buildup of blood if there was excessive bleeding during the surgery), swelling and pain (fluid buildup can cause pressure on the incision site and to adjacent blood vessels, nerves, etc).
 Cons: they may increase risk of infection the longer they are in you, because they can be a pathway for bacteria to get inside.
 Fluid buildup can result from how complicated a surgery is, such as if there is an infection, more surgical trauma (if there is a lot of surgical dissection, if there is excessive bleeding, etc.), or a lot of dead space (area where the implants previously were).
 The top explant surgeons generally do use drains to help with fluid accumulation, see Drains in Explantation Surgery by Dr. Chun on YouTube.
-Ladies have healed well without the use of drains as well.
+Women have healed well without the use of drains as well.

 Obtain a Copy of Operative Reports

-After explant request a copy of your explantation operative report.
+After explant, request a copy of your explantation operative report.
 You can read if the capsule was fully removed and any other surgical details.